fkid009/stockcast-mlops/README.md

-# 📈 stockcast-mlops
+# stockcast-mlops

-A fully automated MLOps pipeline for stock price prediction, built with Airflow, scikit-learn, MLflow, DVC, FastAPI, and Streamlit.
+A fully automated MLOps pipeline for stock price prediction, built with Airflow, scikit-learn, MLflow, and Streamlit.
-It predicts the next-day closing price of a stock and serves it through an API and dashboard — ready for AWS deployment.
+It predicts the next-day closing price of a stock and serves it through an API and dashboard.

 ---